Pain Court

-Pain Court (pronounced pan corr by non-francophones; often incorrectly spelled Paincourt) is a historically French-speaking agricultural village in southwestern Ontario, Canada, in the municipality of Chatham-Kent.
+Pain Court is a historically French-speaking agricultural village in southwestern Ontario, Canada, in the municipality of Chatham-Kent.
 It was established in 1854, as one of the earliest French-speaking settlements in southern Ontario.
 Pain Court was founded when English and French-speaking squatters from the Detroit, Michigan, area began to settle the indigenous lands along the lower Thames River in the region in the 1780s.
 It derived its name from the small loaves of bread which the impoverished parishioners offered to Roman Catholic missionaries.

 History

 By the 1820s in the nearby "Pain Court Block", one of the earliest French-speaking (Franco-Ontarian) communities in southern Ontario had developed.
 Named Pain Court (literally meaning "short bread") by Catholic missionaries in reference to the small loaves of bread which was all the impoverished parishioners could offer, the settlement was surveyed in 1829.
-In 1852 a chapel was built and two years later construction of a church commenced.
+In 1852, a chapel was built and two years later construction of a church commenced.
 It quickly became the cultural and educational centre of French-speaking Catholics in the area.
-By 1866 when a post office was established, a small village had developed.
+By 1866, a small village had developed.
+After a post office was established, government officials renamed the area Dover South.
+Local residents refused to call it by that name, even sending and receiving mail under the name Pain Court.
+In 1911, priest Alfred Emery campaigned the federal government to allow the community to be formally recognized as Pain Court again.
+His efforts succeeded.

+In 1899, Dover Hotel was built.
+The hotel was situated near a railway line and therefore attracted travellers.
+It later served as a residential property before its demolition in 2021.

 Formerly within Dover Township of Kent County, in 1998 the area became part of the new Municipality of Chatham-Kent.

 Located in Pain Court, Laprise Farms Limited has become the largest producer of brussels sprouts in Canada as of 1998.

 Along with the annual Pain Court Truck and Tractor Pull, the community hosted the 2018 International Plowing Match.